 Aloe vera gel has a protective effect against radiation damage to the skin.
 With the threat of nuclear warfare always looming, the U.S. government conducted research on the ability of aloe vera to treat thermal and radiation burns with the aim of introducing its use into the military.

-By 1959, the U.S. Food and Drug Administration approved the use of aloe vera ointment as an over-the-counter medication for healing burns on the skin.
+By 1959, the U.S. Food and Drug Administration approved the use of ointments made with aloe vera as an over-the-counter medication for healing burns on the skin.
 When aloe vera gel is used on burns, it prevents UV-induced suppression so the area can heal at a faster rate.

 3. Heals Cold Sores

 The amino acids and vitamin B1, vitamin B2, vitamin B6 and vitamin C are also extremely helpful.
-One of the vitamin B6 benefits, for example, is it acts as a natural pain treatment and creates antibodies that our immune system uses to protect us.
+One of the vitamin B6 benefits, for example, is its ability to act as a natural pain treatment and create antibodies that our immune system uses to protect us.

 4. Moisturizes Hair and Scalp

 Aloe vera is a great natural treatment for dry hair or an itchy scalp.
-It has nourishing properties, and the tons of vitamins and minerals that are present keep your hair strong and healthy.
-Because of aloe vera’s antibacterial and antifungal properties, it also helps with dandruff, and the gel’s enzymes can rid the scalp of dead cells and promote the regeneration of skin tissue around the hair follicles.
+It has nourishing properties, and the vitamins and minerals that are present in the plant keep your hair strong and healthy.
+Because of its antibacterial and antifungal properties, it also helps with dandruff, and the gel’s enzymes can rid the scalp of dead cells and promote the regeneration of skin tissue around the hair follicles.